Ford666/RAF21_TM_retrieval/README.md

 # TM retrieval with RAF 2-1 algorithm

-This repository stores the Matlab codes for a simple demo of our manuscript *Nonconvex optimization for optimum retrieval of the transmission matrix of a multimode fiber*, which has been published in [Advanced Photonics Nexus] (https://doi.org/10.1117/1.APN.2.6.066005).
+This repository stores the Matlab codes for a simple demo of our manuscript *Nonconvex optimization for optimum retrieval of the transmission matrix of a multimode fiber*, which has been published in [Advanced Photonics Nexus](https://doi.org/10.1117/1.APN.2.6.066005).

 The aim of TM retrieval is to retrieve a complex-valued transmission matrix (TM) from intensity-only speckle measurements of a scattering medium or multimode fiber (MMF).
 We propose a modified nonconvex optimization approach (*i.e.*, RAF 2-1) for TM retrieval, which is featured with optimum efficiency and fast execution in a reference-less and robust setting.
 This may gain special attention for many deep-tissue imaging and focusing applications with the usage of MMF.